scipy-conference/scipy_proceedings/papers/emily_dorne/main.md

 ### Model

 Cyanobacteria estimates are generated by a gradient-boosted decision tree algorithm built with LightGBM [@lightgbm].
-The hyperparameters can be found here: https://github.com/drivendataorg/cyfi/blob/ad239c8569d6ef48b8769b3bebe98029ea6ecb6f/cyfi/config.py#L188-L196
+The hyperparameters can be found here: https://github.com/drivendataorg/cyfi/blob/ad239c8569d6ef48b8769b3bebe98029ea6ecb6f/cyfi/config.py#L188-L196.

-The model was trained and evaluated using "in situ" labels collected manually by many organizations across the U.S. The train and test split was maintained from the [competition data](#machine-learning-competition), with stricter filtering on [distance to a water body](#data-decisions).
+The model was trained and evaluated using "in situ" labels collected manually by many organizations across the U.S. The train-test split was maintained from the [competition data](#machine-learning-competition), with [additional filtering](#data-decisions) to remove samples prior to the launch of Sentinel-2 or more than 550m from a water body.

 :::{figure} train_test.webp
 :label: fig:train_test